John Severson: Background

 Severson was born December 12, 1933, in Los Angeles, California, the son of Hugh and Dorothy Severson.
 He grew up in North Fair Oaks and Pasadena until his family moved when he was thirteen (1945, variously reported as 1943) to San Clemente — where his father operated a PDQ gas station at El Camino Real and Avenida Aragon.

 In 1949, Severson's father built a gift shop at the street in front of their home where his mother sold California souvenirs and leather items.
 Located on the Pacific Coast Highway, they added orange juice sales when it became popular with the tourists.
 Severson, his sister and three brothers each worked creating leathergoods, marketing them to tourists and turning the shop into a restaurant when Interstate 5 arrived nearby.
 His mother cooked and was widely known for her homemade pies.

 In San Clemente, Severson learned to surf — also painting, photographing and filming the sport.
 Following the advice of a mentor, he documented his surfing experience "with his Brownie camera, then with cartoons, woodblock prints, and paintings."
 When shooting in the ocean, he used a plastic bag to keep his camera dry.
 He also played trumpet, formed a barbershop quartet, and pitched for his baseball team.

 First studying art at Orange Coast College, he received a B.A. in art education at Chico State College and M.A. in Art Education at Long Beach State.
 After graduating in 1956 he taught high school art, including ceramics, for one semester before being drafted into the Army.
 In Oahu, he served as a draftsman and mapmaker, was a member of the Army surf team and sold his sketches to tourists.
 There he made his first film, Surf.
 He subsequently made the films Surf Safari (1959), Big Wednesday (1961), Going My Wave (1962), Surf Fever, The Angry Sea (1963), Surf Classics (1964), and Pacific Vibrations (1970).

 At first a one-man production, Severson developed Surfer magazine into a vital sport periodical and cultural institution.
 He eloped in 1959 with U.C.
-Berkeley graduate, Louis Stier.
+Berkeley graduate, Louise Stier.
 By 1966, Louise and he and their two daughters were featured in photo essay in Life magazine.
-Ultimately, with the success of Surfer by the late 1960s he was married, had two daughters, lived in a beachfront gated community (10 minutes from where he'd grown up, purchasing an oceanfront property adjacent to what would become the Nixon compound), played golf, drove a Mercedes, and "spent less and less time in the water."
+Ultimately, with the success of Surfer by the late 1960s he was married, had two daughters, lived in a beachfront gated community (10 minutes from where he had grown up, purchasing an oceanfront property adjacent to what would become the Nixon compound), played golf, drove a Mercedes, and "spent less and less time in the water."
 By this time, he had received the nickname, "Sevo."